vialette/ppattern-iwoca/README.md

 λ: import qualified Data.Algorithm.PPattern.Perm as Perm
 λ: import qualified Data.Algorithm.PPattern.SeparatingTree as SeparatingTree
 λ: let p = Perm.mk [3,1,4,2,6,5,7]
-λ: Perm.isSeparable p
+λ: Perm.isSeparable p                  -- p does not avoid 2413 and 3142
 False
-λ: SeparatingTree.mk $ Perm.toPoints p
+λ: SeparatingTree.mk $ Perm.toPoints p -- so that no separating tree of p can be obtained Nothing
-Nothing
 λ: let q = Perm.mk [3,1,2,4,6,5,7]
-λ: Perm.isSeparable q
+λ: Perm.isSeparable q                             -- q does avoid 2413 and 3142
 True
 λ: import Data.Maybe
 λ: fromJust .
-SeparatingTree.mk $ Perm.toPoints q
+SeparatingTree.mk $ Perm.toPoints q -- and a separating tree of q
 "+ Interval (1,7)"
  "+ Interval (1,6)"
   "+ Interval (1,4)"